solana-labs/solana/CONTRIBUTING.md

 ### Is your PR easy to say "yes" to?

-PRs that are easier to review are more like to be reviewed.
+PRs that are easier to review are more likely to be reviewed.
 Strive to make your PR easy to say "yes" to.

 Non-exhaustive list of things that make it *harder* to review: